 But this doesn’t mean that you don’t have a responsibility to protect your employees’ data.
 With businesses often holding personal information about their workers, this data must be kept secure.

 From the moment that your company starts onboarding new employees, you’ll be collecting and storing information about them.
 This will include standard data such as names, dates of birth, and qualifications.
-However, it can also incorporate more sensitive information such as medical records and bank details.
+However, it can also incorporate more sensitive information such as medical records, employee engagement software, bank details and etc.

 All of this is necessary for business operations, allowing managers to have an accurate image of their workforce.
 However, it also comes with an obligation to protect this data and use it safely and securely.